-First, as Professor Bjorge has set out, the ocean connects.
-It is a site of encounter between States and their activities.
-But, as Small Island Developing States know all too well, if the ocean space is a hub of interconnection and communication, that also means that what one State does will almost inevitably affect other States, their populations and potentially the means of subsistence of those populations.
+8 First, as Professor Bjorge has set out, the ocean connects.
+It is a site of encounter 9 between States and their activities.
+But, as Small Island Developing States know all 10 too well, if the ocean space is a hub of interconnection and communication, that also 11 means that what one State does will almost insuitably affect other States their

+11 means that what one State does will almost inevitably affect other States, their 12 populations and potentially the means of subsistence of those populations.

 As you have heard, the intense interaction between States on the sea has always meant that the law of the sea has been at the cutting edge of international law.
-Learned professors have described the law of the sea as a "research laboratory" for international law.
-82 Those of us who, far from the groves of academe, are law of the sea practitioners in Chancelleries and Diplomatic Missions around the world, however, know that the law of the sea to be an eminently practical field of law.
-The law of the sea and its crowning achievement, UNCLOS, "the Constitution of the Oceans", 83 have always, in our experience, operated to meet the practical challenges facing States in the real world of ocean space.
+Learned professors have described the law of the sea as a "research laboratory" for international law.1 Those of us who, far from the groves of academe, are law of the sea practitioners in Chancelleries and Diplomatic Missions around the world, however, know the law of the sea to be an eminently practical field of law.
+The law of the sea and its crowning achievement, UNCLOS, "the Constitution of the Oceans",2 have always, in our experience, operated to meet the practical challenges facing

+- 22 States in the real world of ocean space. - 23